frequently asked questions

 • we strongly encourage the construction of small houses as our main dwellings

-• several tiny houses could be clustered on one lot with central kitchen, bathroom, lounge-room as an “expanded dwelling”.
+• several independent bedrooms (not tiny houses) could also be clustered on one lot with one central kitchen, bathroom, lounge-room as an “expanded dwelling”.

 • Clarence Valley Council has clarified that one “tiny house” is approvable for each lot that has a house on it, as long as it is no more than 60m2 plus verandahs.
 This is called a “secondary dwelling” in Council’s terminology, and plans can be submitted with or after the primary dwelling’s plans.
 If the tiny house is built first, the owner can live in it while building their main house.